yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2019/03/22/enemy_at_the_gates.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"Enemy at the Gates: The Battle for Stalingrad\""
+title: 'Book Review: "Enemy at the Gates: The Battle for Stalingrad"'
 date: "2019-03-22T00:13:32-04:00"
 draft: false
 ---